HathorNetwork/rfcs/text/0000-p2p-identity.md

 The full-node does a DNS Query of type TXT to a given list of hosts.
 Each DNS Query returns a list of URLs where the node should connect to.
 The URLs have the following format: `scheme://host:port[/?id=<peer-id>]`, where the `id` is optional.
 When the `id` is given, the full-node should enforce it during the peer identity step.

+For each URL resolved in the DNS query, a TLS connection is started and, during the handshake, the peers will exchange their certificates and generate session keys.
+After the TLS is enabled, both peers will move to the HELLO state.

 ## Hello State

 This state is responsible for the Network Configuration.
 In this state, only two commands are allowed: HELLO and ERROR.

+As soon as the peers move to this state, they will exchange a HELLO message.

 ### HELLO Command